-I know we are nearing the end of flu season, but with everyone prepping for COVID-19, I HAD to write a post sharing all the ways we prevent catching colds and the flu in our house.
+I know we are nearing the end of flu season, but with the current global pandemic, I HAD to write a post sharing all the ways we prevent catching colds and the flu in our house.

 You’ve been hearing a lot about washing hands- and YES, washing your hands correctly, and sanitizing after possible exposure is VITAL.